Prepare for Tax Season in 5 Steps

 1. Identify Sources of Receipts

-During the year you receive money, property and/or services from many sources.
-Your records can identify the source of your receipts.
-You need this information to separate farm from non-farm receipts and taxable from nontaxable income.
-This helps your accountant properly report this information to the IRS.
 Gather your revenue receipts, invoices, checkbook and bank statements.
-You can use a simple code to delineate these items—such as “B” for business, “P” for personal and “?” for things you might be unsure about.
+You can use a simple code to delineate these items — such as “B” for business, “P” for personal and “?” for things you might be unsure about.
 This simple process will help your accountant quickly summarize information and figure out those with a “?”.

 2. Flag Business and Personal Expenses

 You want to get the greatest tax deduction possible, so you also need to identify all business expenses.
-You can use the same process as above—gather any expense receipts, credit card statements and your checkbook, and then take a few minutes to categorize expenses.
-This will make the process go much more quickly with your accountant—and may jog your memory as to anything you might have otherwise been overlooked.
+You can use the same process as above — gather any expense receipts, credit card statements and your checkbook, and then take a few minutes to categorize expenses.
+This will make the process go much more quickly with your accountant — and may jog your memory as to anything you might have otherwise been overlooked.

 3. Prepare Financial Statements

 Typically, financial statements have at least two components: a profit and loss (or income) statement and a balance sheet.
 If you’ve completed the above two steps, you’ll already have most of the information for the income statement.
-However, it’s also helpful to collect income information reported to you by other people – such as an employer (on Form W-2), a bank (typically on Form 1099-INT), the government (on Form 1099-G), or a cooperative (on a Form 1099-PATR).
-Typically these come in around the end of January.

-Additionally, you should set aside the following: bank statements as of December 31; purchase documents for equipment, trucks, livestock, etc.; and closing documents for any assets you purchased with a loan.
-This information, along with the income and expenses you identified in steps one and two, will aid in preparing complete and accurate financial statements.
+This information, along with the income and expenses you identified in steps 1 and 2, will aid in preparing complete and accurate financial statements.

 4. Complete Other Tax Information

 In addition to completing your tax returns, almost everyone who receives income from you also must prepare their own tax return.
 If you had people working for you during the year, you need to report to those people the amounts you paid to them for their services.
-For example, if someone worked for you as an employee, you’ll need to report the wages you paid to them on a W-2 and if you paid a contractor or service provider, you may need to send a Form 1099 to them.
-Again, your accountant can help you with filing the forms.

 5. Keep Supporting Items for Your Tax Return

 For this last step, the good news is you really don’t have to do much of anything!
-This is what the IRS would tell us: “You must keep your business records available at all times for inspection…If the IRS examines any of your tax returns, you may be asked to explain the items reported.
+The IRS requires “you [to] keep your business records available at all times for inspection…If the IRS examines any of your tax returns, you may be asked to explain the items reported.
 A complete set of records will assist in the examination.”
-File paper items in a place for safekeeping and organize corresponding digital files as well.
-This way, you’ll have the information if you need to access it in the future.

-© 2014 - 2023 Farmer's Business Network, Inc. All rights Reserved.
+© 2014 - 2024 Farmer's Business Network, Inc. All rights Reserved.
 The sprout logo, “Farmers Business Network”, “FBN”, "Farmers First", “FBN Direct”, "F2F", and "F2F Genetics Network" are trademarks, registered trademarks or service marks of Farmer's Business Network, Inc.

 Kathy Bogardus